-We talked to Olesya Khokhoulia, Deputy CEO, Strategic Development at Sigma Software Group, about providing top-quality software development, graphic design, testing, and support services.
-This is what she said:
+How Olesya Khokhoulia, Deputy CEO, Strategic Development at Sigma Software Group is using it to provide top-quality software development, graphic design, testing, and support services.

 First of all, how are you and your family doing in these COVID-19 times?